MP4 Tips & Tricks

 Select H.264 on the right side of the export setting window.
-Note that H.264 will create an MP4 video file which is playable on most smartphones, tablets and computers.
+Note that H.264 will create an MP4 video file that is playable on most smartphones, tablets, and computers.

 Step 4 Export Settings - Preset.

-If we are exporting our MP4 video to web platforms like vimeo and YouTube, then move you mouse to the bottom of the giant list of option and click on the black upside down menu from the preset dropdown.
+If we are exporting our MP4 video to web platforms like Vimeo and YouTube, then move your mouse to the bottom of the giant list of option and click on the black upside-down menu from the preset dropdown.
 Then move further down the list to the YouTube options.

 Choose the best output based on your sequence.